 Another company I’ve had my eye on is Ziptask.
 A Techstars company I noticed covered by an article in Forbes and TechCrunch, they are a “fully managed outsourcing platform” that allows you to capitalize on the lower cost of labor in developing countries, while leaving issues commonly found in freelance marketplaces (communication, negotiation, management, etc.) up to a project manager.
 This is intriguing because I think anyone who has used outsourcing websites (even successfully) can agree, there’s a process of trial and error.
 And it isn’t until you’ve wasted a lot of time and money, that you realize that you could have used a project manager.
 This, on paper, should eliminate language barriers and ambiguity in assignments.

-Lastly, as the founder of a consulting company (SorianoMedia) based in the United States, we have a higher cost of living than developing countries – I tend to stay away from Elance/oDesk as a contractor.
+Lastly, as a digital marketing consultant (SorianoMedia) based in the United States, we have a higher cost of living than developing countries – I tend to stay away from Elance/oDesk as a contractor.
 The only time I use them is to locate companies who are posting jobs out of my region (Las Vegas), businesses tend to appreciate a local contractor and are more apt to hire if I can explain to them in a local setting why I’m better than the other applicants who are offering services as low as $2/hr.
 What are your experiences in with Elance, oDesk, et. al?
 Let me know in the comments below!